NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

 is free!

-Here is a video recording of from the live tutorial covering "Creating Your Own Package":
+Here is a video recording of the live tutorial covering "Creating Your Own Package":

 .. youtube:: 6lbbTwGFcTc
    :height: 315